golgotha/downtime-microservices/README.md

 To run the application you necessary to install docker.

 The application emulates very simple event generation and finalization workflow.
 After an event will be finished API sends request to Ticket service in order to finalize tickets related to this event.

+Scheduler service which generates events, persist them in MySQL database.

+Ticket service that allows to book and finalize tickets, persists data in MongoDB

 ### Build application
 mvn clean install